arthurazs/dotapatch/README.md

 First of all, thank you!
 Please, read the [Contributing Guidelines][contributing] for details.

+Open an [issue] if you have any feedback, questions, ideias or to report a bug.

+Open a [pull request] after you implement a feature or fix a bug.

 ## Code of Conduct

 The [Code of Conduct] for this project is based on